Written by Kate Curry

 - When you're done, hang them to dry (we love drying ours in direct sunlight!)

 The Food Color Results

-I hope you enjoyed this tutorial and create some amazing yarn of your own!
-Please share your dyeing results with us on Instagram or Facebook!
+I hope you enjoyed this tutorial and created some amazing yarn!
+Also, please share your dyeing results with us on Instagram or Facebook!
 We love seeing what you're up to and all the beautiful things you make.
 Maybe we'll even post your finished dyed yarn here for all to see!

 Until next time, happy crafting.